lepelog/botw-ex-all-shrines/all shrines route.md

 Firesword slash x2, spin
 ball in hole, shrine

-59 LANKA ROKEE: (blessing) chest
+65 LANKA ROKEE: (blessing) chest

 Warp to Sheem Dagoze
-Left, gale at edge and climb up, forwards, climb, forwards, gale, climb, gale, go a bit left at this gale Dead tree, midair freeze tree launch, launch forwards towards trees, get hearty durians by climbing trees and getting them go slightly right, enter shrine
+Left, gale(2) at edge and climb up, forwards, climb, forwards, gale(1), climb, gale(0), go a bit left at this gale Dead tree, midair freeze tree launch, launch forwards towards trees, get hearty durians by climbing trees and getting them go slightly right, enter shrine

-60 MOGG LATAN: glide to left, jump up, shoot ropes Stasis thing that fell, hit a bunch get on, drop bomb off and detonate, get flung up and glide past everything except for the end thing, bomb and magnesis the door open
+66 MOGG LATAN: glide to left, jump up, shoot ropes Stasis thing that fell, hit a bunch get on, drop bomb off and detonate, get flung up and glide past everything except for the end thing, bomb and magnesis the door open

-Go right, launch to the right of the blood moon shrine platform, place Travel Medallion on landing Aim north northeast, treelaunch to Trial of Thunder Run to a far tree and launch again, launch to the Orange Orb
+Go right, launch to the right of the blood moon shrine platform, place Travel Medallion on landing?

-Launch ball to center (red), switch to non-lightning stuff, glide left and run to left of red ball Drop knight's shield, rainclimb, flameblade launch red ball to center Run to and climb to center, put balls in holes, go behind green ball, shoot two arrows at it Grab rusty claymore, unequip, put green ball in hole, shrine

-61 TOH YAHSA: Bomb squares, drop down, bomb hole in wall, put square bomb in behind metal block Chest, Climb small ledge, magenesis box onto bomb, jump onto it Stasis, 3x rusty claymore JS, bomb, unstasis, glide to exit

 Warp to Cryo
 Go right, glide off mountain, surf down and jump, glide to shrine below the bridge

-62 DAH KASO: EoD spins, no chest
+67 DAH KASO: EoD spins, no chest

-Gale up, run past the hinox, shoot a bokoblin rider, steal its horse, ride forwards then right, jump off to shrine Get ready for the two hour gerudo section.
+Gale(2) up, call horse, ride past the hinox, ride forwards then right, jump off to shrine Get ready for the two hour gerudo section.
 Mentally.
 You will need it.

-63 JEE NOH: Shoot the ball, reflect the guardian and shoot the ball, stasis tlaunch the ball (3 hits), shield jump over first laser, stasis second, shield jump over third, ball in hole
+68 JEE NOH: Shoot the ball, reflect the guardian and shoot the ball, stasis tlaunch the ball (3 hits), shield jump over first laser, stasis second, shield jump over third, ball in hole

-Glide to horse, keep on pathing, talk to quest guy, horse for 300R if you don't have lots of yellow hearts eat food that gives you lots of yellow hearts Climb up, gale up, go right, run left to the CONTEST OF ENDURANCE!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+Glide to horse, keep on pathing (rip 300R here), get rare ore if you don't have lots of yellow hearts eat food that gives you lots of yellow hearts Climb up, gale(1) up, go right, run left to the CONTEST OF ENDURANCE!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 Equip flameblade during first trial because YOU'RE A REAL MAN AND YOU CAN TAKE THE HEAT!!!!!!!!
 Spin cancels when you catch fire because OUCH YOU'RE ON FIRE AND THAT'S TOO HOT FOR A REAL MAN!

-64 JOLOO NAH: Shoot the center front thingy, apparatus diagonally, shield jump right Stand on and stasis switch, run through gate
+69 JOLOO NAH: Shoot the center front thingy, apparatus diagonally, shield jump right Stand on and stasis switch, run through gate
 Apparatus diagonal, bomb arrow all the unlit torches

-Ragdoll reset, run right, gale forwards, run along the right side again for a while until a tree Launch with flameblade, curve left around wall in front, glide to Kay Noh
+run right drop down to horse, ride the way, stasis hit away the rocks

-65 KAY NOH: Shoot right thing, push against door, stasis left block 1 hit release, climb it, key Return, open door, ignore guardian, connect right side boxes
+70 KAY NOH: Shoot right thing, push against door, stasis left block 1 hit release, climb it, key Return, open door, ignore guardian, connect right side boxes

-Go right, climb a lot forwards, magnesis box to right side, arrow box launch, drop onto Dako Tah
+Go right, gale(0) and climb a lot forwards, magnesis box to right side, arrow box launch, drop onto Dako Tah

-66 DAKO TAH: Up stairs, jump onto railing, shield jump onto platform, get onto platform Bomb arrow left side of wall that's in the hole in the ceiling in front of you Grab powerbox, get on elevator, up ramp, up another ramp, magnesis the box up to the top Elevator up, get on lateralvator, magnesis the thing in front of you to be further away
+71 DAKO TAH: Up stairs, jump onto railing, shield jump onto platform, get onto platform Bomb arrow left side of wall that's in the hole in the ceiling in front of you Grab powerbox, get on elevator, up ramp, up another ramp, magnesis the box up to the top Elevator up, get on lateralvator, magnesis the thing in front of you to be further away